midtown-ai/glossary/glossary/d.md

 # DNN

- A deep neural network (DNN) is an artificial neural network (ANN) with multiple layers between the input and output layers.
+ A deep neural network (DNN) is an [artificial neural network (ANN)][ANN] with multiple layers between the input and output layers.
 The DNN finds the correct mathematical manipulation to turn the input into the output, whether it be a linear relationship or a non-linear relationship.
 The network moves through the layers calculating the probability of each output.

+ See also [D], ...

 # Deep Reinforcement Learning

+ [Reinforcement learning] where the policy and reward are deep neural networks.

- See [Reinforcement Learning]
+ See [D], ...

 # DeepAR Forecasting

  Based on neural network. `Time series forecasting` (ex number of units sold).
 Model needs to be trained, i.e. supervised.
 Integrated with Sagemaker.
 Lots of hyperparameters.
 Tuning is very important.

+ See also [D], ...

 # DeepMind Company